ravgeetdhillon/ravgeetdhillon/readme.md

 I love to explore new technologies.
 I use the following technologies to create data flows and amazing experiences for my clients and users.
 I try to automate almost everything that comes my way as it helps to improve my productivity and connection with my clients.

 - **Python** - Almost Everywhere
+- **Strapi** - CMS and API Development
 - **Laravel** - Backend Development
-- **Vue.js** - Front End Development
+- **Vue/Nuxt** - Front End Development
 - **Flutter** - Cross-Platform App Development
 - **Jekyll** - Static Site Generation
 - **Netlify** - Deployment
-- **Google Apps Script** - Automation and Serverless Things
+- **Google Apps Script** - Automation

 ### 🖊️ Writing

-I write blogs on my [company website](https://www.ravsam.in/blog/), [CSS Tricks](https://css-tricks.com/author/ravgeetdhillon/) as it helps me in connecting with people in the community.
+I write blogs on my [startup's website](https://www.ravsam.in/blog/), [CSS Tricks](https://css-tricks.com/author/ravgeetdhillon/) as it helps me in connecting with people in the community.
 I have written about 34145 words.
 Writing blogs have helped me get my first customers, so I suggest everyone document their journey or learnings in the form of a web blog.

 ### 🎹 Music